-When financial, insurance, healthcare, and other institutions create account statements for their customers in electronic formats, they most often choose to create them as PDF, which is the most used electronic format for online documentation.
+When financial, insurance, healthcare, and other institutions create account statements for their customers in electronic formats, they most often choose to create them in portable document format (PDF), which is the most used electronic format for online documentation.
 This is because of both the inherent security available with PDF documents and because a PDF document visually appears the same regardless of the computer platform used to view it.